krishna-waidande/krishna-waidande.github.io/goals.md

 ### First let's start with what are my learning plans??

-> Improve Email writing
++ Improve email writing skills.

-> Learn Advance concepts of Apache server.
++ Learn Advance concepts of Apache server.

-> Database Design and Its Concepts.
++ Database Design and Its Concepts.

-> Get better at Linux Command.
++ Get better at Linux Command.

 The goal behind choosing the above topics are, I want to improve the things in which I am poor, also want to make a habit of self-learning.
 `Knowledge is the thing that never wastes`.
 So I am just trying to learn and gain knowledge by learning as much as I can get.

 ### Finally let me list down concrete goals :

-> The mail writing skills have to improve to that level where I can send a mail to clients or any other person without reviewing it from my colleagues.
++ The mail writing skills have to improve to that level where I can send a mail to clients or any other person without reviewing it from my colleagues.

-> I will able to design a good schema of database and get idea of important concepts like index, joins, etc..
++ I will able to design a good schema of database and get idea of important concepts like index, joins, etc..

-> Knowledge of more than 35+ advance commands and their usage with all options.
++ Knowledge of more than 35+ advance commands and their usage with all options.

 ### Keep learning :)